christy-ho0315/christy-s-portfolio/README.md

 # Welcme to Christy's Portfolio!!!

 Welcome to my portfolio!
-This README provides an overview of who I am, my skills, and the projects showcased in my portfolio.
+Please go take a look of a website I created.

 ## About Me

 Hi there!
 I'm Christy Ho, a second-year student at California State University, Fullerton and majoring in General Studio Art and a minor in Computer Science .
 Outside of my professional life, I also enjoy photography and dancing.

-## Skills
+## My Skills

 Here are some of the skills I possess: